kruize/jaeger-demos/OpenTelemetryDemo.md

-# opentracing-microservices-example
+# Opentelemetry Demo

-The source code for demo application can be found here[Jaeger Integration With Spring Boot Application](https://medium.com/xebia-engineering/jaeger-integration-with-spring-boot-application-3c6ec4a96a6f).
+This Demo instruments the microservices springboot application using opentelemetry and collects the associated traces to Jaeger and metrics to Prometheus which can be further visualized in grafana dashboard.

+Here we are using opentelemetry blackbox instrumentation mechanism as mentioned in this [blog](https://community.aws/tutorials/instrumenting-java-apps-using-opentelemetry#introduction).

+## Deploy Jaeger, prometheus, grafana, opentelemetry-collector

-## Run the docker-compose file to bring up containers
+- Run the docker-compose file to bring up Jaeger, prometheus, grafana, opentelemetry-collector containers.

 ```
 podman-compose up